falcuun/AndroidCarpoolDummyApp/README.md

 Implementing basics for such application:
   - Loging In
   - Creating Account
-  - Having separate screens (Activities) for each type of account
+  - Having separate screens (Activities) for each type of account ( Passenger and Driver )
+  - Booking the rides
+  - Having a ride screen (Activity)